 - Try steamed blue crabs or Chesapeake Bay oysters

-- Take a sail on the schooner Woodwind
+- Take a 2-hour sail on the schooners Woodwind or Liberte

 - Attend the second-largest Renaissance Fair in the country (late August into October)